XRoute Environment: A Novel Reinforcement Learning Environment for Routing: Agent architecture and hyperparameters

-We've made the setup as easy as possible here and the hyperparameters of the baseline model are detailed in Table \ref{hyper:DQN} and Table \ref{hyper:PPO}.
-We also supplement below with a more detailed explanation of some potentially connfusing hyperparameters. \begin{itemize} \item Maximum Training Episodes.We trained the PPO and DQN model on every $1\times1$ GCell region of test1 in ISPD-2018 benchmark suite.Each GCell has an indefinite number of nets that need to be wired, and an episode is generated after wiring a GCell.
-This hyperparameter indicates the number of GCells traversed by our agent during training. \item Model Update Period.
-During the training process, the agent updates the frequency of the target network, with episode as the unit of measurement. \end{itemize} }
+The detailed hyperparameters of the PPO and DQN model are shown in Table \ref{hyper:PPO} and Table \ref{hyper:DQN}.
+We give more descriptions for the following parameters.

+\begin{itemize} \item \verb|Maximum Training Episodes|: We train the PPO and DQN model on every $1\times1$ GCell region of test1 in ISPD-2018 benchmark suite.
+Each GCell has different number of nets that need to be routed, and an episode is generated after routing a GCell.
+This hyperparameter indicates the number of GCells traversed by our agent during training. \item \verb|Model Update Period|: During training, this hyperparameter defines the updates frequency of the target network, with episode used as the unit of measurement. \end{itemize}